numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - We can't create more independent directions than we started with, AND we can't express more independent directions than the output space allows.
         - Therefore, 3x5 and 5x3 matrices both have a rank of 3

+- Full-rank definition:
+    - A Matrix is "full rank" when rank is as high as possible for that matrix shape
+        - for tall/square matrices (rows ≥ columns): rank = number of columns
+        - for wide matrices (columns > rows): rank = number of rows
+    - A matrix is not full rank, if and only if it has linear dependencies
+        - if rank < number of columns, that means you have fewer independent columns than total columns, which means at least one column can be written as a combination of others
+        - this connects to the rank-nullity theorem we are about to see below (rank + nullity = number of columns), as when nullity is > 0, it means linear dependencies exist among the columns
+    - Example with a 3x4 matrix:
+        - full rank (3) means we moved from 4D to 3D and now we have just 3 linearly independent columns (the 4th is now linearly dependent on the first 3)
+        - not full rank (<3) means we have fewer than 3 independent columns, meaning multiple dependencies exist

 - Null space:
+    - When we multiply a matrix by an input vector, the column space is the set of all possible outputs
-    - The 0 vector is always included in the column space (because the origin remains fixed)
+    - When we multiply the matrix by the zero vector input, we get the zero vector as output (A * 0 = 0).
+So the initial 0 vector is always included in the column space.
     - The set of vectors that lands on the origin is called the "null space" or "kernel" of the Matrix
     - It is the space of all vectors that become null (land on the 0 vector)
     - For a full-rank transformation, the only vector that lands at the origin is the 0 vector itself
     - But for matrices that aren't full rank (which squish space into a smaller dimension), we can have many vectors that land on 0
         - If a 2D transformation squishes space onto a 1D line, there is a separate line (in a different direction) full of vectors that get squished onto the origin
         - If a 3D transformation squishes space onto a 2D plane, there is also a line full of vectors that land on the origin
         - So for instance, if a 3×3 matrix has rank 2, the dimension of its null space is a 1D line
         - If a 3D transformation squishes space onto a 1D line, there is a PLANE full of vectors that land on the origin
     - Rank-nullity theorem: For any matrix, ***number of columns - rank = null space dimension***
     - Why?
 3×3 matrix with rank 2 means null space dimension is 1 (because 3 - 2 = 1)
     - A 5×7 matrix with rank 4 means null space dimension is 3 (because 7 - 4 = 3)